PsyTeachR/mcs-conv/docs/11-power.md

 Using a pipeline, store the answer as a single, rounded value called `sample_size_r` (i.e. use `tidy() %>% pull() %>% ceiling()`).

-* Enter the minimum number of participants you would need in this correlation: <input class='solveme nospaces' size='2' data-answer='["46"]'/>
+* Enter the minimum number of participants you would need in this correlation: <input class='webex-solveme nospaces' size='2' data-answer='["46"]'/>

 ## Activity 9: Effect size for a correlation analysis {#power-a9}